-If you find yourself in such a situation, contact an Employment Lawyers NYC at the Law Offices of Yuriy Moshes, P.C.
+If you find yourself in such a situation, contact lawyers for discrimination at the Law Offices of Yuriy Moshes, P.C.

 We help workers in the New York City area including all of its boroughs (Manhattan, Brooklyn, Queens, the Bronx and Staten Island) as well as Northern New Jersey, Long Island, and Upstate New York.